baggepinnen/LPVSpectral.jl/README.md

 # Sparse spectral estimation
 We provide a number of ways to estimate spare spectra.
+These functions require the user to manually load `using ProximalOperators`.
 ## L₁ regularized spectral estimation
 Minimize ||y-Ax||₂² + λ||x||₁ where x are the Fourier coefficients.
 Promotes a sparse spectrum
 ```julia